dportik/SuperCRUNCH/docs/Analysis_Overview.md

 + `-a all`: Align using ***MAFFT***, ***MUSCLE***, and ***Clustal-O*** (sequentially).
 + `-a macse`: Translation align using ***MACSE***.
 Details are provided below.

+**NOTE:** The aligners can be run simultaneously on the same directory of unaligned fasta files without interfering with one another.
+This can speed up the alignment process if multiple aligners are being used, and is an alternative to the `-a all` option.

 ***MAFFT***, ***MUSCLE***, and ***Clustal-O*** can be used for all loci (coding and non-coding).
 The usage of each aligner invokes default settings or auto selection of the alignment strategy.
 For example: `mafft --auto` and `clustalo --auto`.
 These settings should be useful for a majority of alignments.
 The `--accurate` flag can be used to change the settings for ***MAFFT*** and ***Clustal-O*** to the following:
 +  For ***Clustal-O***, this de-selects the --auto option and enables full distance matrix for guide-tree calculation, full distance matrix for guide-tree calculation during iteration, and --iter=5, in which the guide-tree and HMM each undergo 5 iterations, rather than only one: `clustalo --full --full-iter --iter=8`.
 + For ***MAFFT***, this option changes the default from auto select to use the FFT-NS-i strategy: `mafft --retree 2 --maxiterate 1000`.